 It is a lot easier to plea down or dismiss criminal charges while a case is still open than it is to modify or vacate an actual conviction.
-So if you're an alien who's been arrested or charged with a crime that may be deportable, don't delay in calling a criminal defense attorney to try and save your resident status.
-However, as we discuss below, post-conviction relief may still be possible in some cases-and for many immigrants and non-citizens, it's their only hope to stay on U.S. soil.
+So if you are an alien who has been arrested or charged with a crime that may be deportable, do not delay in calling a criminal defense attorney to try and save your resident status.
+However, as we discuss below, post-conviction relief may still be possible in some cases-and for many immigrants and non-citizens, it is their only hope to stay on U.S. soil.

-If you're an alien who's currently incarcerated in Nevada for a deportable criminal conviction, we can explore filing a writ of habeas corpus.
+- If you are an alien who is currently incarcerated in Nevada for a deportable criminal conviction, we can explore filing a writ of habeas corpus.
 Writs of habeas corpus challenge the legality of keeping you in custody, usually by pointing out a big error made in your plea or at trial:

-One such error frequently committed during trial is ineffective assistance of counsel.
-If we can show that your original attorney didn't adequately advise you about the immigration consequences of pleading to a deportable offense, then the judge might allow you to withdraw the guilty plea.
+- One such error frequently committed during trial is ineffective assistance of counsel.
+If we can show that your original attorney did not adequately advise you about the immigration consequences of pleading to a deportable offense, then the judge might allow you to withdraw the guilty plea.